pris0213/rabbitmq-tutorial/README.md

 ## 5. Shared Network

 We need to create a network so our services can communicate with each other.
-This info will be added to the `docker-compose.yml` file.
+This info will be added to all three `docker-compose.yml` files.
 RabbitMQ will be responsible to create the network, and the other services will access it.
 When running the services, remember to boot RabbitMQ first, since it'll create the network used by the other services.
 The network can also be manually created with the command:
 ```
 $ docker network create <network_name>
 ```